Genetic Phylogeny

 As morphologists with high hopes of molecular systematics, we end this survey with our hopes dampened.
 Congruence between molecular phylogenies is as elusive as it is in morphology and as it is between molecules and morphology. . . .
 Partly because of morphology’s long history, congruence between morphological phylogenies is the exception rather than the rule.
 With molecular phylogenies, all generated within the last couple of decades, the situation is little better.
 Many cases of incongruence between molecular phylogenies are documented above; and when a consensus of all trees within 1% of the shortest in a parsimony analysis is published structure or resolution tends to evaporate.2

-“No consistent organismal phylogeny has emerged from the many individual protein phylogenies so far produced.
-Phylogenetic incongruities can be seen everywhere in the universal tree, from its root to the major branchings within and among the various taxa to the makeup of the primary groupings themselves. . .
-Clarification of the phylogenetic relationships of the major animal phyla has been an elusive problem, with analyses based on different genes and even different analyses based on the same genes yielding a diversity of phylogenetic trees.9
+Clarification of the phylogenetic relationships of the major animal phyla has been an elusive problem, with analyses based on different genes and even different analyses based on the same genes yielding a diversity of phylogenetic trees.20

 In 1999 Philippe and Forterre wrote an article entitled, "The rooting of the universal tree of life is not reliable" in which they made the following comments: